ElektraInitiative/libelektra/doc/decisions/iterating_name_parts.md

 ## Rationale

-The function is required for a minimal API, but it is useful for people who don't know everything about the internals of Elektra.
+The function is not required for a minimal API, but it is useful for people who don't know everything about the internals of Elektra.

 ## Implications